-The water originates from four of the five great lakes, Michigan, Superior, Huron and Earie.
-Following down the Niagara River pass the falls and into Lake Ontario before heading down the St. Lawrence River to the Atlantic Ocean.
+The water originates from four of the five great lakes, Michigan, Superior, Huron and Erie.
+Following down the Niagara River, it passes the falls and into Lake Ontario before heading down the St. Lawrence River to the Atlantic Ocean.

 Niagara Falls is actually three falls–Bridalveil Falls, Horsefalls, and American Falls.
-Most fish survive falling over the falls.
-And 20% of the U.S. drinking water falls over the falls.
+Thankfully most fish survive falling over the falls.
+About 20% of the U.S. drinking water falls over the falls.

 Arrive early to ride the Maid of the Mist for the fewest crowds.
 During our trip, we hopped onboard the first tour of the day without having to wait.

-The boat ride includes complimentary blue ponchos, tou will get wet.
-Hop onboar and jockey for a spot on the railing to feel the power and the mist of the falls.
-The Maid of the Mistlurches and growls as it fights the current to get close to the falls.
+Hop onboard and jockey for a spot on the railing to feel the power and the mist of the falls.
+The Maid of the Mist lurches and growls as it fights the current to get close to the falls.
+The boat ride includes complimentary blue ponchos, you will get wet.

 Note: Some younger kids might be scared of the noise and movement.
 So move to the center of the boat, like I did with my youngest.
 But don’t miss it, it’s a fun, must do experience.
 The ride is quick and before you know it the Maid of the Mist is docking.

 The Maid of the Mist does not take reservations but you can order your tickets online.
 Tickets are not date specific so you don’t have to wait in the ticket line and there will be a line.
 Boats depart every 15 minutes and the ride lasts 20 minutes.